Transforming Data with Power Query

 We are almost there

-So we have the data how we want it, but now we want to clean it as it has some columns that we don’t really need, so just remove the columns using the Remove Columns button from the Power Query UI (User Interface):
+We have the data how we want it, but now we want to clean it as it has some columns that we don’t really need, so just remove the columns using the Remove Columns button from the Power Query UI (User Interface):

 image

-This looks more like it! but wait, we need to add some data type and perhaps rename those columns so it can be readable for an end-user:
+This looks more like it! but wait, we need to add some data type and perhaps rename those columns so it can be readable for an end-user.

-So first we change the data type for both columns as desired:
+First, we change the data type for both columns as desired:

 image

-and later we proceed with renaming the columns just by double clicking each column name:
+And later we proceed with renaming the columns just by double clicking each column name:

 image

-in Chandoo’s solution he adds an index column for the end result so we’ll do the same:
+In Chandoo’s solution, he adds an index column for the end result so we’ll do the same:

 image

-and this is our final result after we reorder our columns just by drag-n-drop:
+And this is our final result after we reorder our columns just by drag-n-drop:

 image

-and once its loaded into our Worksheet it’ll look like this
+Once its loaded into our Worksheet it’ll look like this

 image